 A nice place to be

-Think about the smaller things in your restaurant.
+Think about the smaller things such as your walls and ceiling in your restaurant.
 You want to create a great atmosphere, so everyone enjoys coming to your establishment.
-Part of that will be to limit noise so the tables sit on either side of each other, so we don’t have to talk over each other.
-Consider Rockfon to replace your current ceiling tiles with acoustic tiles to limit the noise and sound that occurs in restaurants.
+Part of that will be to limit noise so the tables sit on either side of each other, so we don’t have to talk over each other and consider adding wall cladding from Cladding Monkey for that finishing touch.
+In addition, consider Rockfon to replace your current ceiling tiles with acoustic tiles to limit the noise and sound that occurs in restaurants.
 The dining experience will be so much better for everyone and the ceiling will look modern.
 The most popular colour is to have it cream or white, but your ceiling will be in the neutral style which fits most decor styles.

 Keep the windows and doors open so a smooth flow of air is running throughout the dining hall.
 This isn’t just because it’s hot in summer but because the Coronavirus won’t be able to plant itself onto surfaces if the air is circulating around the room.